antmarakis/AI-Projects/Titanic/README.md

 * `knn.py` - K Nearest Neighbors
 * `utils.py` - A script to store auxiliary functions

-All the scripts acheived around 75% accuracy.
+All the scripts achieved around 75% accuracy.